 \subsection{Weakly Markov vs domain preservation}

-A recent, less-known addition to the taxonomy surveyed in~\cite{cioffogadduccitrottataxonomy} are weakly Markov categories, which are intermediate between Markov and GSM categories~\cite{FritzGPT23}.
+A recent addition to the taxonomy surveyed in~\cite{cioffogadduccitrottataxonomy} are weakly Markov categories, which are intermediate between Markov and GSM categories~\cite{FritzGPT23}.
 In this section we explain how such a notion interacts with the (unital) domain preservation property. \begin{definition} Let $\mC$ be a GSM category.
-We say that it is \emph{weakly Markov} if for every object $Y$, the commutative monoid $\langle \mC(Y,I), \nabla_Y \comp ( - \otimes -)\comp \rho^{-1}_I, !_Y \rangle$ is a group. \end{definition} \begin{remark} Every Markov category is weakly Markov, since the commutative monoid $\langle \mC(Y,I), \nabla_Y \comp ( - \otimes -)\comp \rho^{-1}_I, !_Y \rangle$ is trivial, because by definition in every Markov category the hom-set $\mC(Y,I)$ is actually the singleton for every object $Y$, see \cite{FritzGPT23}. \end{remark}
+We say that it is \emph{weakly Markov} if for every object $Y$, the commutative monoid $\langle \mC(Y,I), \nabla_Y \comp ( - \otimes -)\comp \rho^{-1}_I, !_Y \rangle$ is a group. \end{definition} \begin{remark} A Markov category is weakly Markov: the commutative monoid $\langle \mC(Y,I), \nabla_Y \comp ( - \otimes -)\comp \rho^{-1}_I, !_Y \rangle$ is trivial, since in a Markov category the hom-set $\mC(Y,I)$ is the singleton for any object $Y$, see \cite{FritzGPT23}. \end{remark}